didiermicoud/mercurius-stash/README.md

  	err2: resolverReturnOptional(code: 422)
 }
 ```

->Expected to return: HTTP 200, payload:
+>Expected to return: HTTP 200: ✅
 >- data for `ok`: ✅
 >- error for `err1`: ✅
 >- error for `err2`: ✅